The morphology and interface structure of titanium on graphene: Results/Discussion

-To aid in understanding the differences in the Ti nucleation density and interaction as a function of Gr layer number, we performed \textit{ab initio} DFT calculations.
-As we show below, these calculations predict an increasing Ti-Gr interaction with increasing Gr thickness.
-Since experimental results in Fig.~1 and 2 demonstrate the opposite trend, that the Ti-Gr interaction decreases with increasing Gr thickness, our DFT results in fact suggest that extrinsic factors that are not considered in the DFT calculations dominate the layer-dependent Ti-Gr interaction.
+To aid in understanding the differences $N$ and interaction as a function of Gr layer number, we performed \textit{ab initio} DFT calculations.
+As we show below, these calculations predict a slightly increasing adsorption energy for single Ti atoms on Gr, and an increasing interface energy for Ti slabs on Gr, with increasing Gr thickness.
+Since experimental results in Fig.~1 and 2 demonstrate the opposite trend, that the Ti-Gr interaction decreases with increasing Gr thickness, this comparison of experiment with DFT results suggests that extrinsic factors such as surface roughness that are not considered in the DFT calculations dominate the layer-dependent Ti-Gr interaction.

 Our calculations first consider the single atom adhesion energy of Ti, which was calculated using $E_{\mathrm{ads}}=E_{\mathrm{(Gr/Ti)}}-E_{\mathrm{Gr}}-E_{\mathrm{Ti}}$, where $E_{\mathrm{(Gr/Ti)}}$, $E_{\mathrm{Gr}}$, and $E_{\mathrm{Ti}}$ are the energies of the 1L-3L Gr with adsorbed Ti, pristine Gr, and isolated Ti atoms with a spin configuration consistent with Hund’s rules, respectively.
 Given the symmetry of the Gr lattice, a Ti adatom can adopt three different adsorption configurations on the top, bridge, and hollow sites, as shown in Fig.~2(c).
-Our calculations show that, irrespective of the number of Gr layers, the hollow site is the most stable adsorption site for Ti with $E_{\mathrm{ads}}$ for 1L-3L given in Table 1.
-Adsorption energies for the other sites are given in Table S1.
+The calculations show that, irrespective of the number of Gr layers, the hollow site is the most stable adsorption site for Ti with $E_{\mathrm{ads}}$ for 1L-3L given in Table~1.
+Adsorption energies for the other sites are given in Table~S1.
 The values are consistent with previous calculations on 1L Gr \cite{valencia2010trends} and are also consistent with adsorption trends of metals on other 2D surfaces such as MoS$_2$ \cite{saidi2015trends, saidi2015density}.

 Table 1 shows that the Ti adsorption energy decreases (i.e.\ stronger interaction) by $\sim$0.1~eV/Ti~atom as the Gr thickness increases from 1L to 2L, and then decreases further by $\sim$0.03~eV/Ti~atom from 2L to 3L.
 Examining the contributions of the short-range and long-range (vdW) adsorption energy shows that the slight increase in the total adsorption strength as Gr thickness increases originates from increased vdW interactions.
 The short-range interactions, as captured by the energy without the vdW corrections, show the opposite trend.